DataDog/integrations-core/rethinkdb/README.md

 3. [Restart the Agent][8].

-See [Datadog's documentation][9] for additional information on how to configure the Agent for log collection in Docker environments.
+See [Datadog's documentation][9] for additional information on how to configure the Agent for log collection in Kubernetes environments.

 ### Validation